-- JK, SK, Grade 1 and Grade 2 Oral Language Assessment (OLA) in Terms 1, 2 and 3 - Grades SK, I, 2, and 3 Developmental Reading Assessment II instructional book level in Terms 1 & 2 with Term 3 being optional. - Grade 7-10 Ontario Comprehension Assessment (OCA) - The Assessment of Basic Language and Learning Skills (ABLLS) - Wechsler Fundamentals: Academic Skills (WFAS)
+- JK, SK, Grade 1 and Grade 2 Oral Language Assessment (OLA) in Terms 1, 2 and 3 - Grades SK, I, 2, and 3 Developmental Reading Assessment II instructional book level in Terms 1 & 2 with Term 3 being optional. - Grade 7-10 Ontario Comprehension Assessment (OCA) - The Assessment of Basic Language and Learning Skills (ABLLS) - Wechsler Fundamentals: Academic Skills (WFAS) - Wechsler Individual Achievement Test (WIAT) - The Assessment of Fucntional Living Skills (AFLS)

-Students who are experiencing difficulty in literacy may receive support from a Teacher either in class or in a small group withdrawal situation.
+Students who are experiencing difficulty may receive support either in class or in a small group situation.

-Should difficulties continue, a parent-teacher conference is held to discuss the next course of action with regard to assisting the student.
-At this time, the school (teacher) should be giving the parent the board's information pamphlets with regard to the special education process and explaining the process.
-Time should be taken to ensure that the parent fully understands the process and that the procedures to be followed are understood.
+Should difficulties continue, a parent/guardian-teacher conference is held to discuss the next course of action with regard to assisting the student.
+At this time, the school (teacher) should be giving the parent/guardian the board's information pamphlets with regard to the special education process and explaining the process.
+Time should be taken to ensure that the parent/guardian fully understands the process and that the procedures to be followed are understood.
 The school (teacher) should also discuss the assessment process and obtain the necessary consents to refer the child for an in-school (educational) or out-of-school assessment.